-Build and test nano-satellites and Jiggy Bots to collect and analyze live weather data.
+Build and test nano-satellite weather stations and robotic rovers; collect and analyze live weather data.

 This program is designed to cultivate a long-term interest in science, technology, engineering, and math (STEM), by providing engaging, hands-on, remote sensing, and educational opportunities for high school students.
 During this session, students will learn about weather and climate, satellites, and remote sensing.